Andy-Dickinson/Pytorch_notes/pytorch_notes.md

 # The new tensor retains the properties (shape, datatype) of the argument tensor, unless explicitly overridden
 x_ones = torch.ones_like(x_data) # retains the properties of x_data
 x_rand = torch.rand_like(x_data, dtype=torch.float) # overrides the datatype of x_data
-# rand_like by default expects input to be floating-point tensor, but can override as shown here if input does not match.
+# rand_like by default expects input to be floating-point tensor, but can override as shown here if input does not match
 ```

 With random or constant values: